maikka39/Google-Foobar/journal.md

 This was supposed to be an infiltration-and-rescue mission, not a repeat of the Great Cowland Station fiasco!
 You didn't think rescuing bunnies would involve this much running.

 Oh no!
 You escaped Commander Lambda's exploding space station -- but so did the Commander, and Lambda is definitely not happy with you.
 Lambda is chasing you in a heavily-armed starfighter, while you and the bunny workers are stuck in these lumbering escape pods.
 It'll take all your wits and cleverness to escape such a hare-y situation, so you'd better hop to it!

+Traveling through a nebula is a really bad idea, but with Commander Lambda hot on your tail, you don't have many options.
+Hopefully you can lose them once you're inside!

+With one last roar of the escape pod's engines, you and your bunny companions jump to lightspeed.
+Congratulations!
+You've destroyed the LAMBCHOP, relieved the bunnies, gotten Commander Lambda off your tail, and saved the galaxy.
+Time for a little rest and relaxation back on Bunny Planet.
+Pat yourself on the back -- you've earned it!